Best Dog Trainers in Phoenix, AZ

 Specialties: Nose Work (fun and competition).
 In-home training for basic manners and helping people understand what dogs need.
 Does not do reactive dog training.

-In their own words: "My training is positive, motivational and fun for both handler and their dog.
+Their training philosophy: "My training is positive, motivational and fun for both handler and their dog.
 I am not an advocate of aversive training or tools.
-Training with fear, pain and intimidation doesn't build a bond and actually has the opposite effect."
+Training with fear, pain and intimidation doesn't build a bond and actually has the opposite effect.
+Cognitive learning is a process of discovering and understanding relationships of organizing and reorganizing information into meaningful patterns."

 What made them want to become a trainer: "I have always been a dog lover but over the course of time have learned there is a difference between a dog lover and one who is in a relationship with their dog.
 I am happy to say, I am in a relationship with all my dogs that is continually evolving.
 While I enjoyed a long career in Medical Management (and that paid the bills), my leisure and passion is and always has been the time spent working with my dogs.
 I was fortunate to work with and learn from a couple of tremendous trainers about training with fun and seeing the world from the dog's perspective and that really opened up my eyes.
 My best teachers have always been my dogs."